Soft-TransFormers for Continual Learning: Experiments

-\textbf{Random initialization}.
-Random initialization of Soft-Transformer's weights plays a critical role when leveraging well-pretrained models like Vision Transformers (ViTs).
+\textbf{Random initialization.} Random initialization of Soft-Transformer's weights plays a critical role when leveraging well-pretrained models like Vision Transformers (ViTs).
 The optimal training point is the parameters of a well-pretrained model.
 Among the initialization methods, Uniform initialization for Soft-TransFormer satisfies this requirement effectively.
-To validate these claims, we analyze the impact of common random initialization methods, including Xavier, Kaiming, Normal, and Uniform Initialization, as shown in \Cref{tab:app_init_perform}.
-The results demonstrate that the same well-initialization point leads to independent optimal task performance, particularly with Gradient ID inference.
-Furthermore, this ablation study strengthens our Soft-TF with state-of-the-art-perfomances inspired by the Well-initialized Lottery Ticket Hypothesis (WLTH).

-\textbf{Layer-wise Inspections.} We analyze the layer-wise performance of Soft-Transformer with respect to L2P and DualPrompt on the 10-Split-CIFAR100 dataset to identify the optimal configurations, as shown in \Cref{fig:layer_soft_cifar10}.
-Our observations reveal that the global prompt in DualPrompt influences Soft-Transformer's performance differently in L2P and DualPrompt settings.
-In L2P-PGP, the best performance was achieved with Soft-TransFormers applied to the lower layers ((a) L2P-Soft-TF-L[1,2]-PGP), whereas in DualPrompt, the higher layers ((b) DualPrompt-Soft-TF-L[10,11,12]) yielded the best results.
-Notably, DualPrompt-Soft-TF-L[10,11,12] without PGP demonstrated impressive performance, achieving almost zero forgetting (0.21).
-These findings suggest that our approach could significantly enhance the effectiveness of large-scale Transformer models in continual learning scenarios.

-\textbf{Attention Layer.} We compare attention maps from the 12th attention layer (L[12]) of two different models, DualPrompt and Soft-TF, applied to category 7 of the 10-Split-CIFAR100 dataset, as shown in \Cref{fig:attn_l12_cifar10}.
-While DualPrompt distributes its attention more uniformly, Soft-TF prioritizes specific patches of the input image, likely those more relevant to Category 7.
-These attention maps highlight the differences in how DualPrompt and Soft-TF allocate attention in a Vision Transformer.
-Soft-TF's sharper focus on essential features aligns with the reported superior performance on the 10-Split-CIFAR100 dataset.
-This visualization emphasizes the interpretability and task-specific optimization of Soft-TF over the more generalized behavior of DualPrompt.
+To test this, we compare Xavier, Kaiming, Normal, and Uniform mask initialization, as shown in \Cref{tab:app_init_perform}.
+Uniform(1.0,1.0), which starts the masks at the pre-trained solution, reaches 92.35\%/2.98, versus 90.45--90.72\%/3.63--3.85 for Xavier, Kaiming, and Normal, supporting the WLTH view that initializing at the pre-trained point is optimal.

+\textbf{Well-initialized LTH (WLTH).} Based on \Cref{tab:main_WLTH}, we evaluated our Soft-TF on the 10-Split-CIFAR100 and 5-Split-CUB200 datasets using three distinct pre-trained ViT models---ImageNet-21K, SAM, and DINO---to demonstrate its efficacy, including on Well-initialized Lottery Ticket Hypothesis (WLTH) backbones.
+For the 10-Split-CIFAR100 benchmark, the ImageNet-21K backbone achieved the highest accuracy of 92.35\% and the lowest forgetting rate of 2.98, closely followed by the SAM backbone with 92.30\% accuracy and 2.99 forgetting.
+Similarly, for the 5-Split-CUB200 benchmark, the ImageNet-21K backbone led with 76.17\% accuracy and 9.04 forgetting, which was also nearly matched by the SAM backbone with 76.11\% accuracy and 9.01 forgetting.
+In contrast, the self-supervised DINO backbone trails at 84.50\%/12.27 on CIFAR100 and 69.79\%/10.93 on CUB-200.
+These trends match the bounded-drift analysis of \Cref{sec:stability}: a stronger backbone places a task-optimal mask closer to its identity initialization, a smaller $B$ that the bound ties to less drift and fewer optimization steps.